Feature Map

 A visual map of how features in a product depend on one another.
 Used to see the blast radius of a change before it ships.

-The graph answers a question every PM and engineering manager asks at some point: if we change this, what else does it touch?
+The map answers a question every PM and engineering manager asks at some point: if we change this, what else does it touch?
 A Feature with many incoming edges is a foundation that other parts of the product rely on — risky to change.
 A Feature with no incoming edges is safe to deprecate.
-The graph makes both visible at a glance.
+The map makes both visible at a glance.

 Related terms